An unrecognized Palestinian walking in Israel:

-I only started wearing a hijab 2 months ago, adopting the turban modern style at the beginning.
-A lot of people showed verbal disapproval on my personal choice (though again, I didn’t ask for anyone’s opinion).
-After wearing the hijab I started getting judgmental looks and comments whenever I walked into Jewish public places.
-At some point I was verbally attacked.
+I only started wearing a hijab 2 months ago, adopting the modern turban style at the beginning.
+A lot of people showed verbal disapproval of my personal choice (though again, I didn’t ask for anyone’s opinion).
+After wearing the hijab, I started getting judgmental looks and comments whenever I walked into Jewish public places.
+At one point, I was verbally attacked.

 Wearing the turban apparently made me a hypocrite for conservative Muslims and a hidden threat for Jews, because I was not recognizable as a “real” Muslim.
 The turban (which essentially is Hindu) is considered too ‘Jewish’ for Israelis and Palestinians.
 A lot of people asked why I was wearing the scarf and if I’m married.
 Arabs are stereotyped for getting married early, especially girls.
 I didn’t mind these stereotypical questions anymore; although I did at the time when I was younger.
 It was really frustrating having to answer all these people who had no business in the choices that I made.
 I answer every question casually, even though these people were strangers at the mall or in the street, at work etc.

-Such experiences have only increased my motivation in participating in dialogues and projects that include Arabs and Jews.
-And still, many people don’t like cooperating with the other side, in terms of social and political events.
-One thing I learnt, is that you shouldn’t adjust your identity to what is acceptable in your community.
+Such experiences have only increased my motivation for participating in dialogues and projects that include Arabs and Jews.
+And still, many people don’t like cooperating with the other side, regarding social and political events.
+One thing I learnt is that you shouldn’t adjust your identity to what is acceptable in your community.
 It is ok to be different in your views, gender, sexuality and race.
-It is ok that you are a minority within your community; it is ok to have a different identity and you don’t need approval from anyone to be whatever you want to be.
+It is ok that you are a minority within your community; it is ok to have a different identity, and you don’t need approval from anyone to be whatever you want to be.